nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Only either Financial Plan or Tag can be searched at once.
 * The search is case-insensitive. e.g `financial` will match `FINANCIAL` or `Financial`.
 * Persons emails return when the prompt matches a substring of at least one of their financial plan or tag names.
+* Generate a list of emails separated by spaces, making it convenient for easy copying and pasting into the recipient input of an email application.

 Examples:
 * `gather t/Elderly`